ENCODE-DCC/encoded/src/encoded/schemas/changelogs/file.md

 ### Minor changes since schema version 13

-* *readname_details* property is added to the schema.
+* *read_name_details* property is added to the schema.
 This property can be specified for FASTQ files only, and it could be posted by DCC only.

 ### Schema version 13